-We have evaluators certified in secondary education who are also members of the Pennsylvania Homeschoolers Accreditation Agency (PHAA), and they can sign the supervisor awarded + evaluator signed high school diploma (recognized in PA as a highschool diploma).
+We have evaluators certified in secondary education who are also members of the Pennsylvania Homeschoolers Accreditation Agency (PHAA) who can support PHAA Member Families.
+We also have evaluators who can sign the supervisor awarded + evaluator signed high school diploma (recognized in PA as a highschool diploma).
 In order to meet graduation requirements, homeschooled students must receive a minimum of 15 credits (each worth 120 hours) including 4 years English, 3 years Math, 3 years Science, 3 years Social Studies, 2 years Arts and Humanities.
-We highly recommend that families create a transcript or work with a PHAA evaluator (transcript created for you) if your young person plans to attend college.
+Since life is interdisciplinary and we can learn these subjects in a variety of ways, we can be quite open minded about how your young person meets these requirements.
+We do recommend that families create a transcript or work with an evaluator to co-create a transcript if your young person plans to attend college.

 Let’s Work Together

 Join our email list here for early access to our homeschool/unschool evaluation schedule!
 In the message, please share your school district + ages of the young people needing evaluated this year!
 Thank you!!